hacks-guide/Guide_Wii/docs/nintendowfc.md

 ## Automatic Disc Patching via Custom DNS

 A method for Wiimmfi patching which runs on retail game discs automatically through the usage of a custom DNS server.
-While convinient, it only works with a small selection of games including Mario Kart Wii and SSBB.
+While convenient, it only works with a small selection of games including Mario Kart Wii and SSBB.
 Due to the nature of this process, it can be run on Wiis without homebrew.

 ::: warning